MeepleCodes/ffxiv_macro/README.md

   [ Messy but worked ]
 [x] Status bar with current cursor and pixel position
   - No. of lines selected
-- View whitespace (U+00B7 for short space, something for long space)
+[x] View whitespace (U+00B7 for short space, something for long space)
 - Kerning class, link to unicode definition/names for glyph picker tooltip
+- Common glyphs as well as full browser (types of space, the lines, ???)
+- Ctrl-B to cycle between thin and thick lines within selection
 - Glyph browser page?
 - Command to attempt to increase or decrease the length of a selection by replacing spaces/wide spaces
-- Replace character picker with a canvas-based solution?
-[x] Tooltips on character picker to show glyph dimensions
-- Split App.tsx up into components
+- Replace character picker with a canvas-based solution [x] Tooltips on character picker to show glyph dimensions [x] Split App.tsx up into components
-  - Make a proper React component wrapper around text-editor
+  [x] Make a proper React component wrapper around text-editor
     - onChange event from text-editor to make that work better
   - Would making the statusbar a memo()d component improve performance?
-- Start using MUI
+[x] Start using MUI
-  - Keep is a good template to take inspiration from [~] Saving and loading macros with firebase storeage or similar
+  [x] Keep is a good template to take inspiration from [~] Saving and loading macros with firebase storeage or similar
   - Authentication and user management
   - Loading/browsing could eventually use something like https://github.com/bvaughn/react-window for lazy loading